RTEMS/gnu-mirror-gcc/gcc/config/rs6000/vsx.md

 ;; of the two values is in an Altivec register, we load up 8 into a GPR ;; and do a store from the Altivec register.
 ;;
 ;; Simplify things by not optimizing -maltivec=be.
+Long longs on 32-bit ;; cause problems because they don't support reg+reg addressing.

 (define_insn_and_split "*vsx_concat_<VSX_D:mode>_store_<P:mode>"
   [(set (match_operand:VSX_D 0 "quad_offsettable_memory_operand" "=wR,wR,?wR")